Our Estate comprises of 198 sites across 6 counties

 Did you know?

-The Directorate of Infrastructure Army HQ provided funding for nine adaptations to living accommodation for injured service personnel in 2015.
+The Directorate of Infrastructure Army HQ provided funding for fourteen adaptations to living accommodation for injured service personnel in 2016 and nine in 2017.
 We installed step-free access and wet room conversion for injured service personnel on behalf of the Ministry of Defence.

 Our recent work: